warishasan/Learning-HTML/practiceProjects/04_Images/readme.md

 2. Begin with a heading "Exploring Natural Wonders."

 3. Write a paragraph describing breathtaking natural landscapes around the world.
-Use the `<strong>` tag to emphasize the locations and the `<em>` tag to highlight their remarkable features.
+Use the `<strong>` tag to emphasize the locations.

 4. Organize the following natural wonders and their countries in an ordered list (`<ol>`):